abilandz/NAT3054/Lecture_3/make.md

   With respect to the environment, **function()** in **cmake** scripting language behaves similarly as a subshell ```( ... )``` in Bash.

-  It is possible to change the global environment by executing a call to the function &mdash; for that sake one can use an alternative implementation in the **cmake** scripting language named **macro()**, but its usage is not recommended, because one can realize which variables in the global environment will be potentially changed, only by inspecting the source code of **macro()**.
+  It is possible to change the global environment by executing a call to the function &mdash; for that sake, one can use an alternative implementation in the **cmake** scripting language named **macro()**, but its usage is not recommended, because one can realize which variables in the global environment will be potentially changed, only by inspecting the source code of **macro()**.

 * _arguments_ &mdash; arguments _argument-1 argument-2 ... argument-N_ passed in a function call **fun(_argument-1 argument-2 ... argument-N_)** can be referenced programmatically in the function body with the following built-in variables, which resembles the classical C-style definition and usage: